Regulations in red are new this year.

 Eligible National Guard personnel are entitled to free sporting licenses, permits and stamps.
 These privileges are not available using Fish and Wildlife’s website.
 However, the NJ Dept. of Military and Veterans Affairs can issue fishing licenses through their DMAVA website at www.nj.gov/military/fishing_application.html.
 For all other free sporting licenses, call (609) 530-6866, e-mail or write to: MSG (Ret.)
 Robert Greco, NJ DMAVA, 101 Eggert Crossing Rd., Lawrenceville, NJ 08648.

 Non-residents must show either a resident license from their state or proof of successfully completing an appropriate hunter education course in order to obtain a license to hunt or trap in New Jersey.
-(See License Information and Fees, page 1.)
+(See License Information and Fees for license types and also Youth Licenses, Resident and Non-resident, this page.)
 Non-immigrant aliens who temporarily import firearms to the United States must first obtain an application for the permit from the Bureau of Alcohol, Tobacco and Firearms (ATF).
 For importation of firearms, use both forms ATF F 5330.3A and .3B.
 The approval may take up to 12 weeks.
 Contact ATF’s New Jersey field office at (609) 989-2142 or download forms from their website at http://www.atf.gov/content/firearms/firearms-industry/guides/conditional-importation.

 Military Licenses, Active Duty